How to Properly Water Your Lawn

 Get Down to the Roots

-The whole point of watering your grass is to get the water deep into the soil to promote deep-root growth.
+When the water does get deep into the soil, it promotes deep-root growth.
 Your lawn is getting the right amount of water when the soil is wet 6” down.
 To check, use a long screwdriver and drive it into the ground.
-If it easily goes in 6”, your soil is properly watered.
-If you face resistance, the soil is still too hard and dry and needs more water.
+If it easily reaches 6”, the soil is properly watered.
+If there is resistance, the soil is still too hard and dry and needs more water.

 Change with the Seasons